 Eligibility

-The minimum eligibility for faculty to participate in the program is:- Attend or view an information session or meet with Texas Global staff to review the faculty roles and program expectations before submitting a proposal.
+- Attend or view an information session or meet with Texas Global staff to review the faculty roles and program expectations before submitting a proposal.

 - A letter of support from the most appropriate academic leadership (e.g., department chair, center director, etc.) at UT Austin for the proposed collaboration for each faculty member.
 The letter must include a statement of support for the faculty member to co-teach the 3-credit and 1-credit courses.